jcamier/docker-node-simpleWeb-App/README.md

 docker build -t simpleweb .

 ### Then the next command to run on port 9080 on your machine.
 I could not use 8080 on my local mahine
-### The first port is your local port and the sencond is the docker container port.
+### The first port is your local port and the second is the docker container port.
 You could change the first port to whatever works for your machine

 docker run -p 9080:8080 simpleweb